 (Additionally, all users, regardless of their location, may opt-out of all personalized advertising by enabling privacy features on their devices such as Limit Ad Tracking (iOS) and Opt Out of Ads Personalization (Android).
 See your device’s Help system for more information.)

-The free version of the app uses the Google Admob service to display advertisements.
+In some of my apps I use Google Admob service to display advertisements.
 Ads are personalized based on the device you are using.
 You can deactivate this via the settings of your device.

 You can find more information about ad tracking using this advertising ID on your device in the Settings app.